Novartis/torchsurv/docs/notebooks/metrics.md

 * **Time dependence (AUC and C-index)**:
 Time-to-event outcome is dichotomized at each time point, which potentially generates many comparable pairs that are difficult to discriminate and are not clinically meaningful.
-For example, if a individual experiences the event of interest on day t of the study, and another individual, with similar underlying risk, experiences the event shortly afterwards on day t + 1, then these two individuals would be deemed comparable according to the time-dependent C-Index definition.
+For example, if an individual experiences the event of interest on day t of the study, and another individual, with similar underlying risk, experiences the event shortly afterwards on day t + 1, then these two individuals would be deemed comparable according to the time-dependent C-Index definition.

 * **Discrimination (AUC and C-index)**:
 The concordance index disregards the actual values of predicted risk scores – it is a ranking metric – and is unable to tell anything about calibration.

-#### How does the Brier score compare to the C-index and AUC?
+##### How does the Brier score compare to the C-index and AUC?

 The Brier score assesses both calibration and discrimination and serves as an alternative to the C-index and AUC.
 However, it is limited to models capable of estimating a survival function.
 Below, we outline the strengths and weaknesses of the C-index and AUC compared to the Brier score.